TALL KITCHEN CABINETS – hOW TO ADD CABINETS ABOVE KITCHEN CABINETS

 This post is a little overdue.
-We remodeled our kitchen almost two years ago, and I realized I never showed how we extended and customized our builder grade kitchen cabinets.
-I like the look of tall kitchen cabinets that extend to the ceiling and I figured out a way to do this on a budget.
+We remodeled our kitchen almost two years ago, and I realized I never showed how we extended and customized our builder-grade kitchen cabinets.
+Here is what our kitchen looks like now.

 We had 18 inches of space between the top of the cabinets and the ceiling.
 The set of cabinets that were originally over my fridge (circled below) measured 12 inches in height.
 I figured 12″ cabinets would be perfect because we could fill in the remaining 6″ of space with molding.
-When we began the renovations, we removed that cabinet above the fridge and installed it above the cabinets.
+When we began renovating, we removed that cabinet above the fridge and installed it above the cabinets.

 Obviously, I needed more of these cabinets.
-To save money, I visited my local Habitat for Humanity where I found another set of 12-inch cabinets that were the perfect width for only $20.
+To save money, I visited my local Habitat for Humanity where I found another set of 12-inch builder grade cabinets that were the perfect width for only $20.
 I added that one above the microwave.

 Next, I needed two irregular-sized cabinets to fill out the ends.
 I recruited my contractor to build these for us, as you can see it the picture above.
 He also built a third one to add to the right of the microwave.

 To finish off the construction of the tall kitchen cabinets, he filled in the rest with wood.
 We also had an awkward space over the fridge due to a soffit.
 We had to customize this space as well.
 I opted for wine racks to help maximize storage space here.
 Because my kitchen is small, I try to make displaying kitchen items pretty as well as functional by storing things in plain sight, as I did with my kitchen spice rack.
-The last thing we did was add a slim slide-out pantry.
-That 8″ of space packs in a lot of storage!

-Once I had all the pieces in place, I needed to make them cohesive.
-I painted the cabinets white and added cabinetry hardware.
 We took our makeover one step further and had glass inserts installed into all of the new upper doors.
 To completely finish the cabinets off and help achieve a custom look, my contractor installed crown molding.
 My husband and I added the shiplap wall a few months after the kitchen renovations were done.

 By saving some money on cabinetry, we were able to splurge on other things.
 Our kitchen is really a mix of high/low spending.
 We chose new quartz counters and stainless steel appliances but made over the existing cabinets, as well as the table and chairs, and the chandelier over the table was a DIY project that we put together for under $25!